 3. Choose new sales technology carefully.

-One in five sales reps believes they don't have the right resources to keep their sales processes on track.
+One in five sales reps believes they don’t have the right resources to keep their sales processes on track.
+The right sales enablement tools will make your reps’ jobs easier and streamline operational processes.

 Plus, high-quality sales software gives you access to key analytics, reports, and data that will help inform future sales strategies.